curiouslychris/smooch-docs/slate/source/includes/rest/managed/_apps.md

 <api>`POST /v1/apps`</api>

 Creates a new app.
-The response body will include the appToken, which can be used to initialize the Web, iOS and Android clients and make calls to the app user facing API.
+The response body will include the app's `_id`, which can be used to initialize the Web, iOS and Android clients.

 | **Arguments**             |   |
 |---------------------------|---|